kubevirt/user-guide/docs/latest_release_notes.md

 - [PR #4409][vladikr] Increase the static memory overhead by 10Mi
 - [PR #4272][maiqueb] Add `ip-family` to the `virtctl expose` command.
-- [PR #4398][rmohr] VMIs reflect deleted stuck virt-launcher pods with the "PodTerminating" Reason in the ready condition.
-The VMIRS detects this reason and immediately creates replacement VMIs.
+- [PR #4398][rmohr] VMIs reflect deleted stuck virt-launcher pods with the "PodTerminating" reason in the ready condition.
+The VMIRs detects this reason and immediately creates replacement VMIs.
 - [PR #4393][salanki] Disable legacy service links in `virt-launcher` Pods to speed up Pod instantiation and decrease Kubelet load in namespaces with many services.
-- [PR #2935][maiqueb] Add the macvtap BindMechanism.
+- [PR #2935][maiqueb] Add the macvtap bind mechanism.
-- [PR #4132][mstarostik] fixes a bug that prevented unique device name allocation when configuring both scsi and sata drives
+- [PR #4132][mstarostik] fixes a bug that prevented unique device name allocation when configuring both SCSI and SATA drives
 - [PR #3257][xpivarc] Added support of `kubectl explain` for Kubevirt resources.
 - [PR #4288][ezrasilvera] Adding DownwardAPI volumes type
 - [PR #4233][maya-r] Update base image used for pods to Fedora 31.